 For the cat with an interest in expending the least amount of effort possible, go timeless.
 All you need is black and white eyeliner and a pair of ears.
-Try MAC's Chromographic Pencil in Pure White and Black Black ($18 each).
+Try NYX Professional Makeup Mechanical Eye Liner Pencil ($5) which is available in both black and white.

 Feeling mischievous?
 The Cheshire Cat is the choice for you.
-This look requires just black and white face paint, a pair of spooky contacts, some ears, and a wig if you're feeling ambitious.
-(Party Delights has a full video tutorial for Cheshire Cat makeup.)
+This look requires just black and white face paint, a pair of spooky contacts, some ears, and a wig.
+If you're feeling ambitious, you can mimic this full-face, bloody teeth version, but Party Delights also has a full video tutorial for Cheshire Cat makeup.

 If you have the delicate painting skills to execute them, break out the tiger stripes.